haiwen/seafile-admin-docs/manual/deploy/add_memcached.md

 Seahub caches items (avatars, profiles, etc) on the file system in /tmp/seahub_cache/ by default.
 You can use memcached instead to improve the performance.

+There are more memcached configurations in the Pro edition.
+Please refer to [Memcached Options for Pro Edition](../deploy_pro/memcached_options.md).

 First, make sure `libmemcached` library and development headers are installed on your system.

 **For Seafile 7.1+**